Modern Family: Depiction of Los Angeles

 In a 2014 article in Slate, the site's podcast executive producer, Andy Bowers, a resident of Los Angeles' Westside, where the show films most of its exteriors, praised the series for its realistic depiction of life in that part of the city.

 Release

 Broadcast

 Modern Family was picked up for syndication by USA Network for $1.5 million per episode, along with being offered in local syndication at the same time, with Fox Television Stations the lead station group picking up the series.
 It is also shown on Sky Comedy and E4 in the United Kingdom, e.tv in South Africa, Fox in Sweden, yes Comedy in Israel and Star World in India.
 The series aired on Citytv in Canada for its first ten seasons.
 The network additionally obtained the syndicated strip-rights to the show when they became available.
 Subsequently, it moved to Global for its eleventh and final season.
-Modern Family began airing on TBS since September 25, 2023, and was picked up by Nickelodeon for its Nick at Nite block, starting on September 10, 2024.
+Modern Family moved to E! in Fall 2021 until September 6, 2024, and it began airing on TBS since September 25, 2023, it was also aired on TLC around August 2025, it was picked up by Nickelodeon for its Nick at Nite block, starting on September 10, 2024 until it removed on August 31, 2026, and it was moved to Freeform and FX in October 2026.
 As of 2025, Modern Family is streaming on Peacock and Hulu.